bboatwright/aspcheatsheet/README.md

 ```
 stereo first_image.map.cub second_image.map.cub point_cloud_name
 ```
 Use `stereo_gui` if you want to process a smaller section of the image.
 Generates pyramid tiles that can be reused later.
 Click+drag to zoom, Ctrl+click+drag to select processing extent, r to run.
+The `stereo.default` provided in this repository works nicely with the preprocessed images at this step.
 ```
 point2dem -r D_MARS --tr 20 point_cloud_name-PC.tif
 ```